hyperledger-archives/avalon/BUILD.md

 cd $TCF_HOME
 docker-compose -f docker-compose-lint.yaml up
 ```
-Above steps would run lint on all modules by defualt.
-If you want to run lint on selective modules, you need to pass the modules via `LINT_MODULES`.
-For example -
+The steps above runs lint on all modules by default.
+If you want to run lint on selective modules, you need to pass the modules via
+`LINT_MODULES`.
+For example:
 ```
 cd $TCF_HOME
 LINT_MODULES={sdk,common} docker-compose -f docker-compose-lint.yaml up